muratk5n/thirdwave/en/README.md

 capacity (imagine the effects of that on a second-hand market for BEVs).
 Batteries are heavy, impractical for transportation of energy.
 Batteries rely on rare-earth materials, for which we need to destroy Chile, Bolivia to get at.
-There are way too many f-ing morons out there, or "uninformed masses".

 ---